-13. Concerns about Safeguarding Practices
+12. Concerns about the process

 All staff should feel able to raise concerns about poor or unsafe practice and potential failures in the PfP Thrive's safeguarding practices and that such concerns would be taken seriously by the Management and Leadership Team.